Wanna Be An SOB?

 Come Check Us Out!

 We invite you to attend one of our monthly meetings.
 There’s no obligation and don’t feel like you need to bring beer.
 Just be prepared to meet a great bunch of people and discover how easy it is to make a really good brew.
-Meetings are usually held the third Wednesday of every month, at O’Marro’s Public House in Oshkosh, beginning at 7:00 p.m.
+Meetings are usually held the third Wednesday of every month, beginning at 7:00 p.m.
 Dates, times, and locations sometimes vary, so check the “Upcoming Events” portions of our page for details.

 If after attending a meeting or two, you decide to join, Club membership dues are only $20 annually.
 For that, you’ll get club-only discounts for supplies at local homebrew shops; the opportunity to compete in club-only AHA-sponsored homebrew contests; and approximately 70 new friends anxious to try your latest batch of homebrew (of course they’ll be sharing their homebrew with you too!).
 See our links and calendar page for more information about upcoming events and brewing in general.
 Prost!

 History – Provided by Oshkosh Beer

 The club will act as a resource of homebrewing information for area brewers and will provide a forum for exchanging recipes and ideas between members.
 The club also plans to tour microbreweries and enter homebrewing competitions.